For companies that want to internationalize

 EUROPA is the official portal of the European Union.

-The European Commission’s Directorate-General for Enterprise and Industry focuses on entrepreneurship and developing an operating environment where innovation can thrive.
+The Directorate-General (DG) for Internal Market, Industry, Entrepreneurship and SMEs focuses on entrepreneurship and developing an operating environment where innovation can thrive.

 The European Ombudsman investigates cases of maladministration in the EU Institutions and reports on them.
 European Union citizens may complain to the ombudsman.